Treats vaginal yeast infections. This medicine is an antifungal.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid using other medicines, douches, or vaginal creams unless recommended by your doctor.
+- Avoid using douches or other vaginal products unless your doctor tells you to.

 Warnings While Using This Medicine